Getting an FHA Loan: Pros and Cons

 Written By

 When buying a home, it’s important to choose a mortgage that fits your finances and meets your long-term goals.
-For buyers with less money for a down payment and with lower credit scores, loans backed by the Federal Housing Administration offer an affordable alternative to conventional loans.
+For buyers with lower credit scores and less money for a down payment, loans backed by the Federal Housing Administration offer an affordable alternative to conventional loans.

 If you have a lower credit score or can’t afford a large down payment, then an FHA loan may be your best option.
 However, if you have good credit and can make a down payment of at least 10% of the purchase price, then an FHA loan may be more expensive for you than a conventional loan.